top of page

 The adjective 'outrageous' derives its etymology from the same roots as the noun 'outrage.'
 It finds its origins in the Latin word 'ultra,' which means beyond or excessive, and the French 'outre,' signifying something that is excessive or extravagant.
 When applied to describe something as 'outrageous,' it conveys the idea that it goes to an extreme, exceeding the boundaries of what is considered acceptable or normal.
 This etymology highlights the notion of something being so far beyond the ordinary or expected that it evokes a strong reaction, often in the form of shock, disbelief, or indignation, due to its extreme nature.

-Find the meaning of outrageous
+Quiz: Find the meaning of the adjective outrageous:

 Try Again!